cameraui/docs/sensors/virtual.md

 A **virtual sensor** is a sensor with no plugin behind it.
 You create it yourself, camera.ui holds its state, and you set that state from the UI or from an [automation](/automations/).

-Use one to mirror an external device or a state into camera.ui: a doorbell you trigger from an automation, a contact you flip when a message arrives over MQTT, a switch that stands for something no plugin reports.
-Once created, a virtual sensor behaves like any other [sensor](/sensors/).
-You can assign it to cameras, place it on the video as a [shortcut](/cameras/shortcuts), export it to your smart home, and use it as an automation trigger.
+Typical uses: a doorbell you trigger from an automation, a contact you flip when an MQTT message arrives, a switch for something no plugin reports.
+Otherwise it behaves like any other [sensor](/sensors/): assign it to cameras, place it on the video as a [shortcut](/cameras/shortcuts), export it to your smart home, use it as an automation trigger.

 Creating, renaming, and deleting virtual sensors needs admin.

 ## Create a virtual sensor

-Open the **Sensors** page and click **Create virtual sensor**.
-Fill in:
+**Create virtual sensor** on the **Sensors** page asks for:

 - **Type.** What the sensor represents.
-Pick it once, it can't be changed later.
+Can't be changed later.
 - **Name.** How the sensor appears in camera.ui, for example "Front Door".
 Two virtual sensors of the same type can't share a name.

 The sensor starts in its idle state: off, closed, locked, or disarmed, depending on the type.
-It belongs to no camera yet; click its row to assign cameras and it shows up in their Overview right away.[^cameradelete]
+It belongs to no camera until you assign cameras from its row; it then shows up in their Overview.[^cameradelete]

 <Shot src="/img/sensors/virtual-sensors-list.png" alt="Virtual sensors on the Sensors page" />